apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 The Solr operator gives a few options.

+- Connecting to an already running zookeeper ensemble via [connection strings](#zk-connection-info)
+- [Spinning up a provided](#provided-instance) Zookeeper Ensemble in the same namespace via the [Zookeeper Operator](https://github.com/pravega/zookeeper-operator)

+#### Chroot

-**Note** - Both options below come with options to specify a `chroot`, or a ZNode path for solr to use as it's base "directory" in Zookeeper.
+Both options below come with options to specify a `chroot`, or a ZNode path for solr to use as it's base "directory" in Zookeeper.
 Before the operator creates or updates a StatefulSet with a given `chroot`, it will first ensure that the given ZNode path exists and if it doesn't the operator will create all necessary ZNodes in the path.
 If no chroot is given, a default of `/` will be used, which doesn't require the existence check previously mentioned.
 If a chroot is provided without a prefix of `/`, the operator will add the prefix, as it is required by Zookeeper.